 Submitting a resumé or CV isn’t how this program works.
 For you to be picked, you need to be involved with the Krita community early and show you have some capacity to do programming.
 The summer program involves focusing on one project.
 You will have a mentor assigned to help learn the ropes.
-Here are some potential project ideas for 2021, for other years you can find them here (navigate to the specific year and find Krita).
+Here are some potential project ideas for 2021, for other years you can find them on this page (navigate to the specific year and find Krita).
 If there is another project that you want to see, you can also propose your own.
 Use these guidelines to help formulate ideas.
-We’ve mentored around half a dozen students every year year since GSoC started.
+We’ve mentored around half a dozen students every year since GSoC started.
 Many students enjoyed their work and continue to be involved; perhaps your mentor will be a past GSoC student.

 What is expected from you before participating¶